RKX1209/rkx1209.github.io/_posts/2017-06-28-gsoc-phase1-timeless-debugger-update.markdown

 After that, you can restore execution state at any point of the program.
 That's how, traditional RnR functions like, `reverse-next` or `reverse-continue` of gdb are working correctly.

 # r2 Record and Replay
-At first, I've implmented r2 recording functions for deterministic events. r2 has now new command `dts`, that saves current state of memory and register (named "trace session").
-And you can also use new command `dsb` for debug step back, same as `reverse-next` in gdb, by restoring previous trace session saved by `dts` and execte forward from it to desired point.
+At first, I've implemented r2 recording functions for deterministic events. r2 has now new command `dts`, that saves current state of memory and register (named "trace session").
+And you can also use new command `dsb` for debug step back, same as `reverse-next` in gdb, by restoring previous trace session saved by `dts` and execute forward from it to desired point.
 That's how all deterministic events can be replayed and seek program counter one step to backward correctly.

 Now Let's see the actual usage.